Mumtahin/vort-explorer/README.md

 # Vort Explorer
 A ReactJS web app which utilises Mapbox to provide an interactive map of boat ramp locations.

+## Technologies
+- ReactJS v18
+- Bootstrapped by create-react-app
+- TypeScript
+- Redux and Redux Toolkit
+- Material UI
+- Mapbox GL

 ## Getting started